-- Review VTA's application of the Board-approved 2016 Measure B Principles in allocation determinations. - Conduct procurement review procedures on VTA contracts funded by 2016 Measure B to ensure competitive processes and procedures that support overall budget and cost management. - Conduct audits of grantees to ensure that funds are procured in accordance with public contracting code and expended in conformance with VTA budget authorizations and 2016 Measure B requirements. - Conduct construction compliance reviews on Guaranteed Maximum Price (GMP) contract types to support cost compliance and overall program cost management.
+- Continue to review VTA's application of the Board-approved 2016 Measure B Principles in allocation determinations. - Conduct procurement review procedures on VTA contracts funded by 2016 Measure B to ensure competitive processes and procedures that support overall budget and cost management. - Conduct audits of grantees to ensure that funds are procured in accordance with public contracting code and expended in conformance with VTA budget authorizations and 2016 Measure B requirements. - Conduct construction compliance reviews on Guaranteed Maximum Price (GMP) contract types to support cost compliance and overall program cost management. - Evaluate and plan for project oversight needs specific to engineering and project delivery for 2016 Measure B projects as the Program continues to ramp up.

-The following table provides 2016 Measure B revenue earned, income earned, expenditures by program category, and administrative costs for FY 2020-2021.
+The following table provides 2016 Measure B revenue earned, income earned, expenditures by program category, and administrative costs for FY 2021-2022.